FIU-ELF/Tiny-vGS/README.md

 3. Assemble and install your setup
 4. Point your dish
 5. Acquire your first image
-6. Design a cloud solution
+6. Design and performs trades on a cloud solution
 7. Infrastructure as Code
 8. Microservices
 9. Operations Support Systems